Can Stem Cells Heal the Brain After Stroke?

 - Phase II and III Trials: Advanced clinical trials are evaluating the long-term safety and efficacy of stem cell therapy for stroke.
 Some studies have reported significant improvements in functional recovery.

-- Application of Biomaterials: Scientists are exploring the use of specially designed biomaterials and supportive frameworks to improve the survival, attachment, and functional integration of transplanted material into injured regions of the brain.
-These structures provide a protective environment, promote proper organization, and help the transplanted components connect effectively with the surrounding tissue, increasing the chances of successful recovery and restoration of function.
+- Application of Biomaterials: Researchers are investigating ways to use specially designed biomaterials and structural frameworks to enhance survival, attachment, and functional integration of transplanted material in injured brain regions.
+These structures create a protective environment, promote proper organization, and enable transplanted components to connect effectively with surrounding tissue, increasing chances of successful recovery and restoration of function.

 Challenges and Limitations of Stem Cell Therapy